atrsp/ChessBot/README.md

 The physical structure of the robotic arm and its parts were produced using a 3D printer.

 ### Robotic Arm
-The base model used for the arm was the **EEZYbotARM MK2**, a free design developed by "daGHIZmo".
+The base model used for the arm was the [EEZYbotARM MK2](https://www.thingiverse.com/thing:1454048), a free design developed by "daGHIZmo".

 ### Modificações and Improvements
 The original model served as a starting point, but it lacked the necessary reach and precision for the application.
 Therefore, it was necessary to remodel some parts.